 There are a few more things to note:

-- Flight Pass is exclusively available for select West Coast destinations, and allows travel within California, as well as travel on nonstop flights from California to Las Vegas, Phoenix, and Reno; this includes 100 daily flights to 16 airports, with Salt Lake City having recently been added to the plan
+- Flight Pass is exclusively available for select West Coast destinations, and allows travel within California, as well as select routes to Arizona, Nevada, and Utah; this includes 100 daily flights to 16 airports, with Salt Lake City having recently been added to the plan

 - Flight Pass books into economy